uwescience/myria/docs/developers/MyriaX.markdown

   - Let the size of current input buffer is *x*, i.e. currently there are *x* data messages stored in the input buffer.
   - When a new data message comes, it does the following:
   ```
-   if x+1 >= capacity and the last event triggered is not buffer full
-      trigger buffer full event
+   if x+1 >= capacity and the last event triggered is not buffer full, trigger buffer full event
-      // the buffer full listeners are executed,
-      // including stop reading from all the underlying Netty channels

    ```
   - When a data message gets drawn, it does the following:
   ```
-   if x+1 <= recover trigger and the last event triggered is buffer full
-      trigger buffer recover event
+   if x+1 <= recover trigger and the last event triggered is buffer full, trigger buffer recover event
-      // the buffer recover listeners are executed,
-      // including resume reading from all the underlying Netty channels

    ```
   - When a data message gets drawn and results an empty input buffer, the buffer empty event is triggered.
 Currently, it resumes reading of the channels too, although is not necessary actually.